How to Unbalance Your Life so You Can Work From Home Without Pulling Your Hair Out

-If you work from home (or are thinking about it), you probably have millions of ideas about what you “should do”.
+If you work-from-home (or are thinking about it), you probably have millions of ideas about what you “should do”.
 I can vividly remember the first day I worked from home.
-I felt an intense excitement and nervousness at the same time.
-I dove right into my work, even though I didn’t really know what that was yet.
+It was exciting and nerve-wracking at the same time.
+I dove into my work, even though I didn’t really know what that was yet.

 Do You Want to Have it All?

 Each day we start with a limited amount of attention available to us.
-Your attention is not unlimited and is actually used up very quickly.
-When you work from home, it is important to keep track of your attention and use it effectively.
-Imagine you have an attention glass that is full each morning when you wake up.
+Your focus is not unlimited and is used up quickly.
+When you work-from-home, it’s important to keep track of your attention and use it effectively.
+Imagine that you have an attention glass that is full each morning when you wake up.
 If you stayed up late or went out drinking the night before, your attention glass will already be half empty.

 I’m a therapist who specializes in helping professional women with dating and relationships.
-Some days I see clients in my office and some days I work from home.
-I’m actually writing this article while sitting on my couch surrounded by my two cats Sassy and Buzi.
+Some days I see clients in my office and some days I work-from-home.
+I’m actually writing this article while sitting on my couch surrounded by my two cats.
 I’m simultaneously amused and annoyed by them vying for my attention by rubbing up against my laptop.

-Step 1: Consciously decide your ideal final destination = Discovering the few things that deeply matter to you about working from home.
+Discover the things that deeply matter to you about working from home:

 - What experiences do you want to have?